 Basic earnings per share is computed based upon the weighted average number of common shares outstanding during the period.
 Diluted earnings per share is based upon the weighted average number of common shares outstanding and potential common stock, if dilutive during the period.
-Potential common stock includes options granted and restricted stock units awarded under the Company's equity compensation plan which are included in the earnings per share calculations using the treasury stock method, common shares expected to be issued under the Company's employee stock purchase plan, other conditions denoted in the Company's agreements with the predecessor stockholders of certain acquired companies at April 3, 2009, and shares potentially issuable under the amended ViaSat 401(k) Profit Sharing Plan in connection with the Company's decision to pay a discretionary match in common stock or cash.
+Potential common stock includes options granted and restricted stock units awarded under the Company's equity compensation plan which are included in the earnings per share calculations using the treasury stock method, common shares expected to be issued under the Company's employee stock purchase plan, and shares potentially issuable under the amended ViaSat 401(k) Profit Sharing Plan in connection with the Company's decision to pay a discretionary match in common stock or cash.